darklang/docs/docs/contributing/ocaml-for-dark-developers.md

 x + 5
 ```

-`x` here, despite being a normal variable definition, has a type
+`x` here, despite being a normal variable definition, has a type signature.
-signature.
-OCaml allows this in many places, and it's useful for
+OCaml allows this in many places, and it's useful for tracking down these
-tracking down these errors.
+errors.

 We'll discuss declaring types below.

 ### Functions

-Functions in OCaml are defined in the outer scope.
-Type signatures are optional in OCaml
+Functions in ReScript and F# are defined in the outer scope.
+Type signatures are
-but required in the Dark codebase:
+optional but we always use them:

 ```ocaml
 let myFunction (arg1 : int) (arg2 : string) : string =